liefery-it-legacy/blog/_posts/2019-07-15-battle-of-the-patterns-part-1.md

 Implemented correctly, OptionTypes prevent the errors and surprises caused by unhandled nulls.
 The type forces you to handle both the presence and absence of the value at compile time.

 ## Where the pattern battle begins
-We encountered some situations where OptionTypes and Selectors do not play nicely together.
+We encountered some situations where Option types and selectors do not play nicely together.
 Let’s look at an example involving one important part of our application state – the session.
 Let's simplify the session code to have three fields: an apiKey, the name of the logged in user, and some orders:

 ```dart